-This consequence can be used in place of a one day suspension at home or for less severe infractions than an out of school suspension requires.
+This consequence can be in lieu of a suspension at home or for less severe infractions than an out of school suspension requires.
 Students are removed from their regular classes and receive regularly scheduled assignments.
 Students will have access to their academic coursework during this consequence.
-If a behavior problem occurs in ALC, a home suspension may result.
+If a behavior problem occurs in ALC, Saturday School and a home suspension may result.